 MCP tools reference

 MCP tools are the low-level primitives your AI uses while it works.
 You usually do not type them directly; they show up in activity traces as the agent loads memory, checkpoints progress, verifies quality, and closes the session.
-TRW exposes 32 MCP tools across six reader-friendly groups so you can tell what the agent is doing and why.
+TRW exposes 43 MCP tools in total; this page walks through the most common ones in six reader-friendly groups so you can tell what the agent is doing and why.
+The complete set is available from the running trw-mcp server.

 Quick reference

-All 32 tools at a glance.
+The most common tools at a glance — the ones you will see most in everyday sessions.
 The Phase column shows where each tool typically fires in the six-phase lifecycle.

 | Tool | Description | Phase |